GentianGashi/Object-Oriented-Terminology/README.md

 Advantages to using **Inheritance**:
 * Allows you to re-use already written code, rather than having to re-write objects
 * Gives you a more organised design approach to classes and object-orientation

+## Aggregation
+Aggregation is where you have objects that are made up of other objects

+Advantages to using **Aggretation**:
+* Composition: allows you to reuse code for e.g. A Car is composed of Wheels, a Chassis and an Engine
+* Collection: allows your object to contain other objects for e.g. a List contains several Items; A Set several Members.